Lightweight Directory Access Protocol: Other data models

 As LDAP has gained momentum, vendors have provided it as an access protocol to other services.
 The implementation then recasts the data to mimic the LDAP/X.500 model, but how closely this model is followed varies.
 For example, there is software to access SQL databases through LDAP, even though LDAP does not readily lend itself to this.
 X.500 servers may support LDAP as well.

 Similarly, data previously held in other types of data stores are sometimes moved to LDAP directories.
 For example, Unix user and group information can be stored in LDAP and accessed via PAM and NSS modules.
 LDAP is often used by other services for authentication and/or authorization (what actions a given already-authenticated user can do on what service).
-For example, in Active Directory Kerberos is used in the authentication step, while LDAP is used in the authorization step.
+For example, in Active Directory, Kerberos is used in the authentication step, while LDAP is used in the authorization step.

-An example of such data model is the GLUE Schema, which is used in a distributed information system based on LDAP that enable users, applications and services to discover which services exist in a Grid infrastructure and further information about their structure and state.
+An example of such a data model is the GLUE Schema, which is used in a distributed information system based on LDAP that enables users, applications and services to discover which services exist in a Grid infrastructure and further information about their structure and state.

 Usage

 An LDAP server may return referrals to other servers for requests that it cannot fulfill itself.
 This requires a naming structure for LDAP entries so one can find a server holding a given distinguished name (DN), a concept defined in the X.500 Directory and also used in LDAP.
 Another way of locating LDAP servers for an organization is a DNS server record (SRV).

-An organization with the domain example.org may use the top level LDAP DN dc=example, dc=org (where dc means domain component).
-If the LDAP server is also named ldap.example.org, the organization's top level LDAP URL becomes ldap://ldap.example.org/dc=example,dc=org.
+An organization with the domain example.org may use the top-level LDAP DN dc=example, dc=org (where dc means domain component).
+If the LDAP server is also named ldap.example.org, the organization's top-level LDAP URL becomes ldap://ldap.example.org/dc=example,dc=org.

-Primarily two common styles of naming are used in both X.500 [2008] and LDAPv3.
+Primarily, two common styles of naming are used in both X.500 [2008] and LDAPv3.
 These are documented in the ITU specifications and IETF RFCs.
-The original form takes the top level object as the country object, such as c=US, c=FR.
+The original form takes the top-level object as the country object, such as c=US, c=FR.
 The domain component model uses the model described above.
 An example of country based naming could be l=Locality, ou=Some Organizational Unit, o=Some Organization, c=FR, or in the US: cn=Common Name, l=Locality, ou=Some Organizational Unit, o=Some Organization, st=CA, c=US.